Jenni-6446/solum-coding-interview/section_c/README.md

 ## Notes

 The uploaded CMS facility file is a snapshot-style dataset rather than a true monthly time series for facility mortality.
+Therefore, the dashboard focuses on valid cross-sectional comparisons by state, ZIP code, distribution, and facility ranking.

-Date-related fields were parsed and reviewed during data preparation, but they do not support a reliable month-level mortality trend analysis.
+Date-related fields were parsed and reviewed during data preparation, but they do not support a reliable month-level mortality trend for this specific file.
+To avoid presenting a misleading chart, the dashboard does not include a monthly mortality trend analysis

 ## Goal